ImageMagick/Usage-Markdown/morphology/index.md

 ### Distance Kernels {#distance_kernels}

 The kernel given is very special, as it is used to define the actual distance measurements that is to be assigned to each pixel.
-For example here the [Show Kernel](#showkernel) output of one of the built-in 'Distance Kernels'.
+For example, here the [Show Kernel](#showkernel) output of one of the built-in 'Distance Kernels'.

 ~~~{data-capture-err=k_chebyshec_3.txt}
 convert xc: -define showkernel=1 -precision 3 \